AdrianGR15/lab_03/labs/lab_03/README.md

 NOTEBOOKS
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
++ 01_Data_Dictionary
-+ 2014_Data_Engineering - We analyze and treat this year's variable by sector
++ 02_2014_Data_Engineering - We analyze and treat this year's variable by sector
-+ 2015_Data_Engineering - We analyze and treat this year's variable by sector
++ 03_2015_Data_Engineering - We analyze and treat this year's variable by sector
-+ 2016_Data_Engineering - We analyze and treat this year's variable by sector
++ 04_2016_Data_Engineering - We analyze and treat this year's variable by sector
-+ 2017_Data_Engineering - We analyze and treat this year's variable by sector
++ 05_2017_Data_Engineering - We analyze and treat this year's variable by sector
-+ 2018_Data_Engineering - We analyze and treat this year's variable by sector
++ 06_2018_Data_Engineering - We analyze and treat this year's variable by sector
-+ Complete_EDA - We carry out an exploratory analysis of the data in an aggregate way
++ 07_Complete_EDA - We carry out an exploratory analysis of the data in an aggregate way
-+ Class_target - We launch classificatory models for this target variable under the naive-Bayes theory
++ 08_Class_target - We launch classificatory models for this target variable under the naive-Bayes theory
-+ Dividend_payment_target - We launch classificatory models for this target variable under the naive-Bayes theory
++ 09_Dividend_payment_target - We launch classificatory models for this target variable under the naive-Bayes theory
-+ Price_var_target - We launch classificatory models for this target variable under the naive-Bayes theory
++ 10_Price_var_target - We launch classificatory models for this target variable under the naive-Bayes theory

 AUTOR
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------